 Hyperion: Performance management software owned and managed by Oracle.
-CPS implemented Hyperion in June of 2015 and utilizes the system for planning, budgeting, and forecasting of revenue and expenditures.
+CPS implemented Hyperion in June of 2015 and utilizes the system for planning, budgeting, and forecasting revenue and expenditures.

-Ideal Program Enrollment (also referred to as Ideal Capacity): For elementary schools, equals the number of Allotted Homeroom Classrooms multiplied by 30.
-For high schools, equals the total number of instructional classrooms multiplied by 30 multiplied by 80%.
+Ideal Program Enrollment (Ideal Capacity): For elementary schools, this equals the number of Allotted Homeroom Classrooms multiplied by 30.
+For high schools, this equals the total number of instructional classrooms multiplied by 30 and then multiplied by 80 percent.